- Guaranteed for 2 full months

-When you’re shooting a family portrait, about nine out of 10 times the client will ask, “Do you have a place you typically like to shoot?”
+When you’re shooting a family portrait, about nine times out of ten the client will ask, “Do you have a place you typically like to photograph?”

 Because most family portrait sessions will include a variety of backdrops and poses, the perfect shooting location contains all of these elements.
-But that’s rare to find.
+But that’s pretty rare and hard to find.

 Finally, make sure that you have the required permits, permissions, and licenses to shoot in your desired locations, whether they’re public or private (many municipalities require a business license to shoot in public places like parks and beaches).

-It’s surprisingly rare for a client to be dead set on a location, but sometimes there’s a family home, or a special place with memories where they’d like to be photographed.
-Or perhaps there’s extended family gathered together already, and they’d like to keep the photo shoot as easy as possible by having you come to them.
-If you’re shooting for next year’s holiday portrait or another special event, they may also choose a place that fits the theme, such as an evergreen forest or a snowy landscape.
+It’s rare for a client to be dead set on a location, but sometimes there’s a family home or a special place with memories where they’d like to be photographed.
+Or maybe there’s an extended family gathered together already, and they’d like to keep the photoshoot as easy as possible by having you come to them.
+If you’re shooting for next year’s holiday portrait or another special event, your client may also choose a place that fits the theme, such as an evergreen forest or a snowy landscape.

-If you’re not familiar with the location, ask questions about it while confirming the shoot.
-You may discover that you need to bring extra equipment like lighting to fill in shadows, if they’re hoping for a family portrait underneath a moss-strewn oak tree at two o’clock in the afternoon.
+If you’re not familiar with the location, ask questions about it when confirming the shoot.
+You may discover that you need to bring extra equipment, such as speedlights to fill in shadows (if, for instance, your client is hoping for a family portrait underneath a moss-strewn oak tree at two o’clock in the afternoon).

-Likewise, indoor shots — such as people gathered around the fireplace or the Christmas tree, for example – may present difficulties with lighting that you’ll want to work out and be prepared for, prior to the actual shoot.
-When feasible, visit the site of any shoot before arriving for the actual job.
+Likewise, indoor photoshoots – such as people gathered around the fireplace or around a Christmas tree, for example – may present difficulties with lighting that you’ll want to consider and be prepared for prior to the actual shoot.
+When feasible, visit the site of any session before arriving for the actual job.

-This is the more common scenario, where you pull out that list of locations you’ve already scouted.
+This is the more common scenario, and it allows you to pull out that list of locations you’ve already scouted.

 Start by getting a sense of the feeling the family wants to capture in their photos.
-If it’s a holiday family portrait, they may prefer a warm and rustic theme over something bright and urban, for example.
-Or they may want a look that’s relevant throughout the year.
+If you’re doing a holiday family portrait, the client may prefer a warm and rustic theme over something bright and urban, for example.

-Timing will also have a lot of influence over your decision on where to shoot.
-When possible, schedule sessions for an hour, to an hour-and-a-half before sunset, giving you time to arrive and chat, get the family comfortable with your presence and style, and then be fully ready to capture beautiful, stunning portraits just when the changing light is at its peak.
+Timing should also affect your decision of where to shoot.
+When possible, schedule sessions for an hour to an hour and a half before sunset, giving you time to arrive and chat, time to get the family comfortable with your presence and style, and then time to be fully ready to capture beautiful, stunning portraits just when the changing light is at its peak.

-The challenge with shooting at midday is shadows.
-You don’t want your subjects to squint in full sun, and you don’t want shadows from tree branches, or manmade obstructions, blocking portions of their faces.
-The key to shooting in midday on a sunny day is to put your subjects fully in the shade.
+The challenge with shooting at midday is the shadows.
+You don’t want your subjects to squint in full sun, and you don’t want shadows from tree branches or from other obstructions blocking portions of their faces.
+The key to shooting at sunny midday is to put your subjects fully in the shade.

-When a client wants to schedule midday, I often lean toward urban areas with architectural interest.
-If your city or town has a historic neighborhood, seek out alleyways, parks, cobblestone streets, or even sidewalks that are shaded at midday, but present a beautiful surrounding for subjects.
+When a client wants to schedule a midday session, I often lean toward urban areas with architectural interest.
+If your city or town has a historic neighborhood, seek out alleyways, parks, cobblestone streets, or even sidewalks that are shaded at midday, but that still present a beautiful surrounding for your subjects.

 It’s a huge misconception that overcast days are bad for family portraits.
-Clients may be discouraged by the threat of rain, but encourage them with the news that even cloud coverage actually makes for beautiful outdoor shots – there’s no squinting and nice even light.
+Clients may be discouraged by the threat of rain, but encourage them with the news that cloud coverage actually makes for beautiful outdoor shots – there’s no squinting, plus there’s nice, even light.

-But, if there’s no drama in the sky (dark clouds swirling on the horizon), an overcast day may be less exciting when shooting with broad vistas and open spaces.
-Turn to your surrounding objects (trees, historic buildings) to provide the intrigue in the photograph.
-Or bring in a pop of color with balloons or other props.
+That said, if there’s no drama in the sky (i.e., no dark clouds swirling on the horizon), an overcast day may be less exciting when shooting in broad vistas and open spaces.

-Start by putting together your list of places.
-Keep the same principles in mind that helped you choose those spots, when giving feedback to a client on their suggested locations.
-In addition, make sure that wherever you decide to shoot won’t be crowded at the time you’re there — the last thing you want is a bunch of strangers in the background.
+Start by putting together your list of portrait locations.
+And make sure that where you decide to shoot won’t be crowded at the time you’re there; the last thing you want is a bunch of strangers in your backgrounds.